 If your card issuer does charge a fee, the fee can’t exceed the amount that you’ve gone over your limit.
 For example, if you go over your credit limit by $15, the maximum fee you can be charged is $15.
 Check your credit card terms or call the card's customer service to find out whether you'll be charged a fee for going over the limit and the amount of the fee you'll be charged.

 Even if your credit card issuer doesn’t charge a fee, there may be other penalties for going over your credit limit.
 Going over your credit limit may trigger the penalty rate, the highest interest rate charged on your credit card.
 The credit card issuer may raise your minimum payment to compensate for the amount that you’ve exceeded your credit limit.

 Going over your credit limit is a sign that you’re not able to manage your credit.
 Even though they may permit you to exceed your limit, credit card issuers may view it unfavorably.
 Some credit card issuers may even lower your credit limit or close your credit card account.

 Impact of Going Over Your Credit Limit

 Your credit score could be impacted if your credit card balance is over the limit when your creditor reports your account to the credit bureau, which is typically on your account statement closing date.
 An over-the-limit credit card balance increases your credit utilization and could lower your credit score.
 You can avoid having the high utilization reported to the three national credit bureaus (Equifax, Experian and TransUnion) by paying your balance down before your account statement closes.

 If you need to make a purchase that would exceed your available credit, first ask your credit card issuer for a credit limit increase.
-You can also try splitting the transaction, paying for a portion on your credit card and the remainder in cash.
+You can also try splitting the transaction, paying for a portion on your credit card and the remainder using a debit card or cash.